MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_buildpagingbuffer.md

 ###### (unnamed union).pMdl

 [in] A pointer to a buffer that contains the <a href="..\wdm\ns-wdm-_mdl.md">MDL</a> structure that describes the system memory pages for the destination, if the <b>SegmentId</b> member of <b>Destination</b> is zero.

-### -field SpecialLockTransfer.Destination.SegmentId

-[in] The identifier of a segment within the destination allocation, or zero if the destination allocation is described by the <b>pMdl</b> member of the union that <b>Destination</b> contains.

 ### -field SpecialLockTransfer.Destination.SegmentAddress